jzwood/ledgerdemain/spec.md

 - discover spells?
     - move menu into draw loop
     - only show discovered rows (spells will need a :discovered flag)
+- bookkeeping
+    - store which enemies have been defeated on each room. or maybe, you cannot leave a room that has not been cleared? that way we only need to track which rooms have been cleared instead of which enemies are remaining with what health, etc.
 - cutscenes?